yafet-a/ResumeCreator/README.txt

 what you are doing and are changing the names in HTML files too.
 For webhosting, you can go with https://templateflip.com/go/hosting for easy FTP file uploads.

+(Fun Fact: I coded most of this on an iPad because my laptop was damaged when making this lol)